fjvallarino/monomer/tasks.md

   - Create Dropdown
   - Improve hstack/vstack
     - If available space is greater than requested, do not apply resizing logic

-- Pending
   - Does a styling engine make sense or doing something similar to Flutter is simpler?
     - Does keeping style for some things (fixed width/height) make sense?
-Yes!
+      - Yes!
+All these properties are staying
     - Could container handle padding and centering?
       - No, staying how it is now.
 It does not disallow having a container, of course
     - Implement styling engine.
 Think why Maybe Double instead of Maybe Dimension (to handle pixels, percent, etc)
-      - Handle this with a widget that takes care of this
+      - Handle this with a widget that takes care of assigning space
     - Improve FixedSize.
 Consider adding min/max width/height
       - Not for the moment
   - Improve ergonomics